devopscloud-java/AWS-Devops-Labs/README.md

 # AWS DevOps Labs

-A collection of hands-on **AWS and DevOps projects** demonstrating practical implementation of various AWS services and automation tools.
+A collection of hands-on **AWS and DevOps Assignments** demonstrating practical implementation of various AWS services and automation tools.
 Each project folder includes setup guides, configurations, and verification steps.

 ---